jlacko/RCzechia/joss-paper/paper.md

 # Statement of need

 The history of spatial data analysis in `R` is long and respectable @bivand_gebhardt00.
-The first packages focusing specifically on providing spatial data date from the `S` days, with `maps` @deckmyn22 being one of the oldest packages in continous use on CRAN (the oldest archive version dates from October 2003).
+The first packages focusing specifically on providing spatial data date from the `S` days, with `maps` @deckmyn22 being one of the oldest packages in continuous use on CRAN (the oldest archive version dates from October 2003).

 With the advent of `sp` @pebesma_bivand05 and later `sf` @pebesma18 platforms for handling spatial information the universe of data packages focused on providing spatial data blossomed.
 There are packages with global focus, such as `rnaturalearth` @south17 and regional focus like `giscoR` @hernangomezdiego22 oriented at the EU.
-Number of packages are country specific, such as `tigirs` @walker_rudis22 focused on the US, or `rgugik` @dyba_nowosad21 focusing on Poland.
+Number of packages are country specific, such as `tigirs` @walker_rudis22 for the US, or `rgugik` @dyba_nowosad21 for Poland.

 No country specific data package has been produced for the Czech Republic to date, creating a need that could be filled using global or regional packages only to a limited extent.

+While there there are open data resources available for researchers, mostly in the format of ESRI Shapefiles, there are a number of practical disadvantages.
+They have to be located and downloaded individually, and their users face a number of additional hurdles, such as conflicting Coordinate Reference Systems and character encodings.
+In addition the datasets are not guaranteed to be topologically valid and are too detailed for many use cases.

+A curated set of most relevant spatial objects has been collected, cleaned and annotated.
+For the most commonly used objects a simplified version has been prepared, which is both conveniently smaller from technical perspective and more aesthetically pleasing.

+As the total volume of data is by necessity larger than the limits of CRAN package size allow the datasets are stored externally (using Amazon AWS) and downloaded as required.
+A working internet connection is therefore required to use the package.

 # Package content